gipsyblues/serval-vis/README.md

 That's it!
 Of course you should have a working build directory of serval-dna already.

+Note: Newer versions of servald have also prior hop information in their ```route print``` command then you should use the prior-hop patch file.
+This will give you even better topology information!

 ## usage

 At the moment there are two different ways to visualize your serval routes.
 Either through a python app or using a modified serval binary together with a webserver and a static website.